Tufts-Community-Union-Webmaster/master-guide/grouper.md

 3. Press `Remove selected members`

 > [!NOTE]
 > Only use the "Remove members" steps if you are removing a single member.
-If doing a transition, follow the Add members" steps and ensure the `Replace existing members` is checked.
+If doing a transition, follow the "Add members" steps and ensure the `Replace existing members` is checked.